boeckmann/asm6502/README.txt

          .BYTE 47, 11
          .BYTE "Hello, World", 13, 10

- 4.6.3 .ECHO directive
+ 4.6.3 .ECHO and .ECHO1 directives

-       Prints the arguments to standard output.
-This is done on the second assembler pass.
+       Print the arguments to standard output. .ECHO does it on the second assembler pass, while .ECHO1 does it on the first pass.
 The arguments may either be strings or numeric expressions, separated by comma.
 Numeric expressions may be prefixed by the format specifier [$] to output the number in hexadecimal format.
 Otherwise it is printed in decimal.

        Example: